allenJynRoyston/phaser-angular2-demo/README.md

 ### Required
   - NPM
-  - Typescript (Not required by highly suggested)
+  - Typescript (Not required but highly recommended)

 ### Install